ionic-team/ionic-site/docs/v2/theming/ionic-modes/index.md

 <h1 class="title">Ionic Modes</h1>

-Ionic uses modes in order to customize the look of components to match the platform you are using.
-For example, by default when you are viewing the app on an Android device, the `<body>` will have `class="md"` added to it:
+Ionic uses modes to customize the look of components to match the platform you are using.
+For example, when you are viewing the app on an Android device, the `<body>` will have `class="md"` added to it by default:

 ```html
 <body class="md">